ON THIS PAGE: You will learn about the different types of treatments doctors use for people with parathyroid cancer. Use the menu to see other pages.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Talk with your doctor about how side effects can be relieved or managed during treatment.
 Most side effects go away soon after treatment has finished.
 Learn more about the basics of radiation therapy.

 The medications used to treat tumors are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 It is also important to let your doctor know if you are taking any other prescription or over-the-counter medications or supplements.
-Herbs, supplements, and other drugs can interact with cancer medications.
+Herbs, supplements, and other drugs can interact with cancer medications, causing unwanted side effects or reduced effectiveness.
 Learn more about your prescriptions by using searchable drug databases.

-The main type of systemic therapy used for parathyroid cancer is chemotherapy.
-Other types of systemic therapies, such as immunotherapy, are being studied in clinical trials.
+Currently, when medication is used for treating parathyroid cancer, the approach is chemotherapy.
+Other types of medication, such as immunotherapy, are being studied in clinical trials.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.
 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
-Chemotherapy rarely works at treating metastatic or recurrent parathyroid cancer.
 More clinical trials are needed to find out the best use of chemotherapy to treat parathyroid cancer.
+Chemotherapy rarely works for metastatic or recurrent parathyroid cancer.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.